taimoorsattar7/taimoorsattar.dev/src/pages/blogs/how-to-setup-nodejs-get-started-20200309.md

 featuredpost: false
 ---
 NodeJs is open sources, cross platform run-time environment for writing server side application.
 You can install nodeJs by visiting to their official website.

-You can
+Follow the terms and condition and

 To run JS file using Node, type this command as shown below:
 ```